starjumper30/ui-library/README.md

 # Getting Started

-I am in the process of updating this example to demonstrate best practices for distributing a style guide encoded with Sass as part of a shared ui component library.
+This is an example to demonstrate best practices for distributing a style guide encoded with Sass as part of a shared ui component library.

 ## Get the Code
 ```